April 2021 – Formal consultation on the scope of the review

 The AMC undertakes broad consultations so that proposals are informed by a wide range of views from all stakeholders in the medical education process including education providers, learners, health services, the medical profession, jurisdictions, health consumers and the community, and other health professions.
 The consultation approach is iterative and responsive to the feedback received.

-In this first consultation, the AMC is seeking feedback on how the standards should evolve to ensure that medical graduates continue to have the knowledge, skills and professional attributes to practice safely and competently.
-Stakeholder are invited to comment on the major drivers shaping the review of the standards and how the structure and content of the standards might be revised in response to those drivers.
+In the scoping consultation, which was undertaken in mid-2021, the AMC sought feedback on how the standards should evolve to ensure that medical graduates continue to have the knowledge, skills and professional attributes to practice safely and competently.

 The AMC is the accreditation authority for the medical profession under the Health Practitioner Regulation National Law as in force in each state and territory.